First published June 2017; updated June 2021

 What is solar ultraviolet radiation?

-Ultraviolet radiation (UV) is one of the three major components of sunlight, which include visible light and infrared (heat).
-UV is divided into three categories, classified according to wavelength: UVA, UVB and UVC.
+Ultraviolet (UV) radiation is one of the three major components of sunlight, which include visible light and infrared (heat).
+It is divided into three categories, classified according to wavelength: UVA, UVB and UVC.
 The ozone layer blocks all UVC and most (90% or more) of UVB, while UVA passes through the atmosphere relatively unchanged.
 Therefore, the two types of UV radiation that we need to be concerned about, are UVA and UVB.

 Why is UV radiation important?

 UV radiation in sunlight has both positive and negative health effects.
-Although UVB plays a role in vitamin D production, UV radiation can also damage skin cells, with overexposure causing both visible (sunburn) and invisible damage, resulting in premature ageing, eye damage (including cataracts) and increasing skin cancer risk.
+Although UVB plays a role in vitamin D production, UV radiation can also damage skin cells, with overexposure causing both visible (sunburn) and invisible damage, resulting in premature ageing, eye damage (e.g. cataracts) and increasing skin cancer risk.
 Furthermore, vitamin D produced in the skin is ‘biologically regulated’ – long periods of sun exposure can actually break it down, therefore reducing benefit.

 UVA & UVB